Check Out This Amazing Souvenir Spoon Collection

 A spoonful of history

-I learned that the souvernir-spoon collecting craze began in the late 1800s, with the bulk of them produced between 1880 and 1920.
+I learned that the souvenir spoon collecting craze began in the late 1800s, with the bulk of them produced between 1880 and 1920.
 The craze wasn’t confined only to North America.
 Europe soon joined in, to the delight of people travelling abroad.
 The spoons came in all shapes and sizes, from tiny salt spoons to full-sized teaspoons.
 Ladies with wide fancy bowls, designed to serve everything from nuts to gravy, appeared, too.
 The spoons commemorated every occupation, celebration and location imaginable.
 Indeed, there seemed to be a souvenir spoon for every occasion.

 My collection of spoon books grew to five and Canadian spoons became my specialty.
 I researched the makers and designers as well as the people and places the spoon commemorated.
 As an added interest, I began collecting old postcards that matched the scenes in the spoon bowls (Don’t miss this Canadian’s WWI postcard collection).
 I contacted a couple of Canadian antiques publications to ask if they would be interested in a series of articles on souvenir spoons.
 To my delight, they said yes and even offered payment.
-Thanks to these articles, I heard about spoon-collectors clubs, one in California, the other in Vancouver.
+Thanks to these articles, I heard about spoon collection clubs, one in California, the other in Vancouver.
 I joined both and bought, sold and traded with other collectors.

-Another adventure in souvenir-spoon collecting came my way when I was invited to be the keynote speaker at the first North American Conference for Souvenir Spoon Collectors, in Vancouver.
+Another adventure in souvenir spoon collecting came my way when I was invited to be the keynote speaker at the first North American Conference for Souvenir Spoon Collectors, in Vancouver.
 My topic was Canadian spoons.
 Although the conference took place before the technology we now have right at hand, my husband was able to make excellent slides of my spoons for my presentation.
 While chatting with two other collectors at the Vancouver conference, one said to me, “There are several books on American and European spoons.
 We need one on Canadian spoons.”
 Her friend agreed enthusiastically, “Marilyn, your spoon articles are great,” she said.
 “You write well.
 We think you should write a book.”

-I now have more than 300 spoons in my collection.
+I now have more than 300 spoons in my spoon collection.
 Although I did a vast amount of research on the subject, I never did write a book on Canadian souvenir spoons.
 That said though, I have written many books.
 My interests changed when my children were born and I discovered my true calling—writing children’s books.
 And to think, it all began with a single silver spoon!